makersacademy/bowling-challenge/README.md

 As a bowler
 So that I can enjoy bowling
-I would like to be able to bowl.
+I would like to be able to bowl 10 frames.

 As a bowler
 So that I can see the result of my bowl
-I would like my scorecard to be updated with the result of each bowl.
+I would like my scorecard to be updated with the result of each frame .

 As a bowler
 So that I can see how well I'm doing